symfony/symfony-docs/configuration/multiple_kernels.rst

 .. note::

-    This examples uses a hardcoded application ID value because the tests extending this ``ApiTestCase`` class will focus solely on the ``api`` tests.
+    This example uses a hardcoded application ID value because the tests extending this ``ApiTestCase`` class will focus solely on the ``api`` tests.

 Now, create a ``tests/`` directory inside the ``apps/api/`` application.
 Then,